The School Counseling concentration prepares educators to:

 Visit the Graduate Online Advising Guide to find out more information on the School of Education programs, background checks, degree completion plans, licensure testing, and LiveText.

-Review the Orientation to the School Counseling Program for an overview about the School Counseling Program.
-In addition to internship and practicum information, review the School Counseling Program Manual to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, and other school and program policies.
+Review the Orientation to the School Counseling Program for an overview about the School Counseling Program and the School Counseling Program Manual to find out information on admission requirements, faculty advising, discipline, remediation, appeal processes, internship and practicum information, and other school and program policies on the School Counseling Advising Guide.

 Visit the School Counseling Program Bulletin Board for information on upcoming events, activities, workshops, conferences, professional organizations/memberships, credentialing, and resources in the field of school counseling.